Black Pepper Rye

 The method has an unusual twist that is actually not all that uncommon for rye breads.
 You boil the rye with the liquid, or pour hot liquid onto the rye, or …

 Truth is, it is complicated, with all sorts of things going on.
 Enzymes are going to work, starches are turned into simpler sugars, but the hot water is also destroying the enzymes.
-This is a rabbit hole from which you may never emerge.1 But if you just want to bake a tasty rye, let’s get going.
+This is a rabbit hole from which you may never emerge. ((Don’t let me stop you plunging down that rabbit hole; after all, I am hardly able to stop myself.))
+But if you just want to bake a tasty rye, let’s get going.

 - Rye sourdough starter, 150 gm at 100% hydration

 - Rye flour, wholemeal, 150 gm

 - Black pepper corns, 8 gm (2 teaspoons), crushed